chill-uk/dns4me/UnifiOS/README.md

 * Log into DNS4ME and navigate to the [hostfile page](https://dns4me.net/user/hosts_file) and copy your `Raw dnsmasq API URL`

-`It should look something like "https://dns4me.net/api/v2/get_hosts/dnsmasq/(APIKEY)"`
+It should look something like `https://dns4me.net/api/v2/get_hosts/dnsmasq/{APIKEY}`

 * Edit the following line in the dns4me.sh script with your API Key